chirimen-oh/chirimen-micro-bit/README.md

 CHIRIMEN with micro:bit

 ## about
-This repository contains an implementation of the CHIRIMEN environment, which combines a micro: bit and a computer with a web browser over Bluetooth.
+This repository contains an implementation of the CHIRIMEN environment, which combines a micro:bit and a computer with a web browser over Bluetooth.